 Everything Under Control

 At Headliners, every detail matters, which is why it’s long been lauded for its well-run events, which often run ahead of schedule.
-Dan Barris, a current Headliners judge whom studio owners may know as the former owner of Dancers Inc. competition, notes how “Shari keeps a firm grip on the schedule.”
+Dan Barris, a current Headliners judge and a former competition owner, notes how “Shari keeps a firm grip on the schedule.”
 This keeps parents calm, helps the judges stay refreshed with appropriate meal breaks and ensures that dancers won’t get stressed out from not being prepared or dancing out of order.
 “Knowing that everything is under control makes it easy for me as a studio owner to actually enjoy the event, rather than having to compensate for any areas that the competition is lacking,” Crowley says.

 Family comes first at Headliners, which is why it limits entries per competition and assigns specific performance times for the event’s single stage.
 A careful eye to scheduling ensures that events do not start before 8 am and generally end no later than 10 pm.
 On Sundays, events wrap up earlier, so that families can get home at a decent hour.
 “The dancers and families are happier with the schedule,” Crowley says.
 And if questions do arise, you never have to go far for help.
 Headliners staff is known for cultivating a welcoming environment, and they’re always willing to lend a hand to assist parents and teachers during events.